felipecastilla/confluence-to-google-drive-migration/README.md

 # list all pages detected in the Confluence export index
 yarn ctogdm list

-# download every page as a .doc file using the Confluence export API
-yarn ctogdm download

-# render the downloaded documents and convert them into .docx files
+# render the exported HTML documents and convert them into .docx files
 yarn ctogdm render

 # copy attachments from the Confluence export bundle into the output directory